 Let’s be honest, social media takes a ton of time.
 And I have several full-time jobs already!
 So I schedule a large majority of my posts ahead of time.
 Tailwind has been hands down the most valuable tool I’ve used.
 It’s helped me get more views and followers on Pinterest, Instagram, and Facebook.

 I do have a digital SLR: the Canon EOS 60D.
 A more current version is the Canon 80D – it is a lot of camera, but if it’s anything like the previous version that I won, it will do all you need and much, much more.
 If you’re looking to start with a high quality, but not all-the-way professional SLR, ‘starter’ SLR was the Canon Rebel.
 I used that camera for some phenomenal photographs for several years before upgrading.

-Blogging is not easy.
-There is a lot involved and it’s way more than just writing a post you hope people will be interested in reading.
-Trying to get your blog out to readers is very involved – and not necessarily intuitive.
+Running an online business is not easy.
+There is a lot involved and it’s way more than just writing blog posts that you hope people will be interested in reading.
+Trying to get your information and resources out to readers is very involved – and not necessarily intuitive.

 That being said, it’s been one of the most rewarding things I’ve done.
 I have had a number of really great instructors along the way (and I continue to learn every single day!).

-If you’re thinking of starting a blog, please check back here – I’ll update this list with the courses and instructors that have really helped me!
+If you’re thinking of starting a business, please check back here – I’ll update this list with the courses and instructors that have really helped me.